The "I AM"

 Trinity on Trial : Act V continued...

-One of the arguments devised to support the doctrine of the Trinity is that when Jesus said the words translated as I am he was almost always identifying himself with the Hebrew God YHVH.
-Evidence adduced from both Old and New Testaments will demonstrate the falsity of this claim.
+One of the arguments devised to support the doctrine of the Trinity is that when Jesus said the words translated as I am he was identifying himself with the Israelite God YHWH.
+Evidence adduced from the Hebrew Scriptures and the New Testament will demonstrate the falsity of this claim.

-Support for the claim is most often drawn from the 'burning bush' incident in Exodus Chapter 3:
+Support for the claim is most often drawn from the 'burning bush' incident in Exodus Chapter 3, usually translated into English as:

 "Behold, when I come unto the children of Israel, and shall say unto them, The God of your fathers, hath sent me unto you; and they shall say to me, What is his name? what shall I say unto them?